covid-19-net/covid-19-community/README.md

 **NOTE:** Authentication is now required to launch binder!
 Sign into GitHub from your browser, then click on the `launch binder` badge below to launch Jupyter Lab.

-** Pangeo Binder seems to be unsupported and is currently down.
-The Binder launch may not work ** [![Binder](https://aws-uswest2-binder.pangeo.io/badge_logo.svg)](https://aws-uswest2-binder.pangeo.io/v2/gh/covid-19-net/covid-19-community/master)
+** Pangeo Binder is unsupported and may not always be available or slow.
+Launching Jupyter Lab may take a few minutes.**
+[![Binder](https://aws-uswest2-binder.pangeo.io/badge_logo.svg)](https://aws-uswest2-binder.pangeo.io/v2/gh/covid-19-net/covid-19-community/master)

 Once Jupyter Lab launches, navigate to the `notebooks/queries` and `notebooks/analyses`directory and run the following notebooks: